lbonanomi/notes/ghe/index.md

 * If you git mv or rename a file the log is restarted.
 Use ```git log --follow``` to track all changes.

+### Interactions between Jenkins and GHE:

+* Jenkins pipeline scans process *every* tag and *every* branch of *every* repo of a target organization.

+***If you do not perform regular housekeeping on organizations Jenkins will hammer on the Api::RepoCommits API endpoint and potentially slow/crash a GHE instance.***

 ### Github Enterprise Auth

 * A token with no permissions can clone repositories, but there is no such animal as a "read-only user"